 Pour over coffee makers work a lot like drip coffee makers in theory, but the end result can be quite different.
 This is due to several different variables, including brewing temperature, grind size, filter type, and more.

-And while you can get a similar cup of coffee from a drip machine, you’ll likely have to end up spending a pretty penny to do it—unless you’re willing to drop upwards of $200 on your drip brewer, you’ll end up setting for a less than ideal cup of brew.
+And while you can get a similar cup of coffee from a drip machine, you’ll likely have to end up spending a pretty penny to do it.
+Unless you’re willing to drop upwards of $200 on your drip brewer, you’ll end up settling for a less than ideal cup of brew.
 By contrast, a good pour over will set you back a tenth of the price.

 Of course, it’s also worth mentioning that your pour over will only be as good as your grind, so you’re going to want to invest in a good coffee grinder.
 A burr grinder is generally recommended since it will grind the beans uniform in size, but any grinder is going to be better than buying pre-ground coffee (though you can use pre-ground in a pinch).
 Just something to keep in mind.

 If you’re looking for a good brewer that won’t break the bank, look no further than the Hario V60.
-The Starter Kit costs just $17, and not only includes the pour over itself, but also a small glass carafe.
+The Starter Kit is inexpensive, and not only includes the pour over itself, but also a small glass carafe.
 It’s a great deal.

-The V60 can brew about 5 600ml cups (6 oz) at one time, making it nice if you drink several cups throughout the day and don’t want to brew it fresh every time.
+The V60 can brew about five 600ml cups (6oz) at one time, making it nice if you drink several cups throughout the day and don’t want to brew it fresh every time.
 The carafe is also microwavable for easy reheating.

 The biggest downside to going with something like the V60 is the filter situation—you’ll need individual filters for every pot you brew (which isn’t unlike many drip machines).
 If you’re not into the idea of needing a disposable filter every time you want to brew some coffee, our next pick is the one for you.